 - salt and pepper, to taste

-  - Sliced French bread for serving
+- Toasted French or Italian bread for serving

 - Create small wells for the eggs using the back of a spoon.
-Gently crack the

-  eggs into the wells, keeping the yolks intact.
+Gently crack the eggs into the wells, keeping the yolks intact.

 - Continue to gently simmer covered for about 5 minutes or until the egg whites are no longer translucent.
 Yolks should still be runny.
 Alternatively, bake uncovered for 5-7 minutes at 375°F. Let rest for 5 minutes before serving.

 - Top with chopped cilantro and feta and serve with toasted French or Italian bread drizzled with olive oil.